phajy/Sesto2024/presentation/ajy-sesto-2024.typ

   - We can model a (Shakura & Sunyaev 1973; Novikov & Thorne 1973; Page & Thorne, 1974) with different accretion rates, $dot(m)$
   - Extends the work of, e.g., Taylor & Reynolds (2018)
   // - In principle we can have arbitrary spacetime and corona geometries (e.g., Abdikamalov et al. 2020; see later)
-  - As a proof of concept we again fit one _XMM_ dataset with a thick disc of Eddington fraction $eta$ self-consistently illuminated by a lamp post corona at height $h$ around a black hole of spin $a$.
+  - As a proof of concept we again fit one _XMM_ dataset with a thick disc of Eddington fraction $accent(M, dot) / accent(M_"Edd", dot)$ self-consistently illuminated by a lamp post corona at height $h$ around a black hole of spin $a$.
-  - We should really fit the combined _XMM_ and _NuSTAR_ data to get stronger constraints (not ready yet; in preparation)
+  - We should really fit the combined _XMM_ and _NuSTAR_ data to get stronger constraints (not ready yet; in preparation) ]
-  // but this shows you the flavour of what we can do

-  // some nice renders of disc images showing the eclipsing of the inner parts of the disc at it thickens ]

-// note thin discs not good for sledging!

-// another slide showing cross sections and self-consistent lamp post illumination model
 #slide[
   == Thick disc model

   #figure(
     image("disc_profile_a_0.svg", width: 55%),
   )
   Cross section through BH and disc for $a = 0$.
 Lamp post is at arbitrary height, $h$.
-Disc thickness increases with Eddington fraction, $eta$.
-Disc illumination is calculated self-consistently.
+Disc thickness increases with Eddington fraction.
+Illumination is calculated self-consistently, not assumed to be a power-law.
-  // and decreases with spin
-  // note we can have _any_ geometry
  ]

 #slide[
   == Sledging down the potential well